Former refugees and migrants participate successfully in all aspects of life in Aotearoa New Zealand.

 Ethnic Advisory Group (EAG) members are Kiwis from non-English speaking countries.
 A member sits on the National Board, and a Board representative is co-opted onto the EAG.
-The EAG informs the Chief Executive and Board on refugee and migrant issues.
+The EAG informs the Chief Executive and Board on former refugee and migrant issues.
 The EAG was established in 2002.
 Read a brief history of the EAG.

 A growing need for English support